jeffnash/CLIProxyAPI/scripts/README_RAILWAY.md

 ## Required env vars

+- One of:
+  - `AUTH_BUNDLE` - base64 tarball of your local auth files (see below)
   - `AUTH_ZIP_URL` - public or signed URL to a zip file containing your auth JSON files
 - `API_KEY_1` - the API key clients will use to access the proxy (goes into `api-keys`)

 ## Optional env vars